Blackjack Hands

 Main Objective

-The objective of the game is rather simple – to receive a hand that is higher than the dealer’s cards without exceeding 21.
-The suits of the cards are completely irrelevant so the only thing that matters is their numerical value.
-All cards from 2 through 10 are counted at their face value and Jacks, Queens, and Kings are counted as 10.
-Aces are a bit more interesting as they may be either 1 or 11, depending on what is best for the particular hand.
+The objective of the game is simple: obtain a hand that is higher than the dealer’s without exceeding 21.
+The suits of the cards are irrelevant, so only their numerical values matter.
+All cards from 2 through 10 count at face value, while Jacks, Queens, and Kings count as 10.
+Aces are more flexible because they can be valued as either 1 or 11, depending on what benefits the hand.

 The Strongest Hands

-The strongest hand in this game is the hand of blackjack – an Ace and a 10-value card and it pays 3 to 2, or 1.5 times the bet size.
-With a total value of 21, this is the best possible hand and it beats all other totals of 21.
-It is also referred to as having a “natural” and clearly, this hand is only possible at the beginning of the round if the first two cards are an Ace and a 10-value card.
-The second-best hand is any total of 21 and it can consist of more than two cards.
-The next best hand players can have is any hand that is higher than the dealer’s cards without going over 21 (busting).
+The strongest hand in the game is blackjack – an Ace and a 10-value card – which pays 3 to 2, or 1.5 times the wager.
+With a total of 21, it is the best possible hand and beats all other 21 totals.
+This combination is also called a “natural,” and it can occur only at the start of a round when the first two cards are an Ace and a 10-value card.
+The second-best result is any other total of 21, which may consist of more than two cards.
+After that, the most favorable hand is any total higher than the dealer’s that does not exceed 21 (avoiding a bust).

 Payouts

-While blackjack returns 3:2, having a total that is higher than the dealer’s brings players even money.
+While blackjack pays 3:2, a hand that simply beats the dealer pays even money.
 If the dealer busts, the payout is also even.
-If the player and the dealer receive the same hand totals, this is considered a “push”, which means that neither of them wins and the bet is returned to the player.
+When the player and dealer end with identical totals, the result is a “push,” meaning no one wins and the stake is returned to the player.

 Soft and Hard Hands

-There are two main types of hands in blackjack – soft and hard hands.
-The presence and value of the Ace in a hand determines whether it would fall into the first or second category.
-If the Ace can be counted as 1 or 11 with no risk that the hand would bust, then this is a soft hand.
-All other hands can be described as hard totals.
+There are two primary types of hands in blackjack – soft and hard hands.
+The presence and value of an Ace determine whether a hand falls into the first or second category.
+If the Ace can be counted as either 1 or 11 without risking a bust, the hand is considered soft.
+All other hands are classified as hard totals.

 blank Soft Hands